Pythons-And-Ladders/the-coke-can-project/Module Demos/DEMOS_README.md

 # Module Demos

-This folder contains the demonstration files that exploit the functionality of the onboard modules individually.
+This folder contains demonstration files showcasing the individual functionality of each onboard module.

 ## Contents: